Flipbook Animation with the 13 Greatest Masterpieces

 These books contained a number of pages with pictures showing gradual changes in a particular scene from one page to the next.
 Once the pages are quickly flipped from one to the next, the images will simulate movement.
 You get that wanted flipbook animation.

 A Frenchman named Pierre-Hubert Desvignes had the idea for a type of flip book he called the folioscope around 1860.
 An English lithographer named John Barnes Linnett is credited with inventing the flip book.

 In 1868, Linnett registered a patent for the invention he called the kineograph.
 He understood the benefits of presenting images in a linear sequence.
 The kineograph quickly became very popular.
 Many companies began releasing a variety of flip books for children as well as adults.
 Max Skladanowsky was a filmmaker from Germany.

-In 1894, he was one of the first to exhibit his photographic images in flip book form.
+In 1894, he was one of the first to exhibit his photographic images in form.
 In the same year, Herman Caser invented a mechanized type of flip book known as the mutoscope.
 The pages were put on a turning cylinder rather than in a book.
 The mutoscope remained popular at amusement parks as well as arcades well into the twentieth century.

 Henry Williams sold something called a file scope in 1897.
 This was a flip book inside a metal holder.
 When they were first sold, the public considered the flip book a fascinating form of entertainment.

 People who like to have flip book collections usually categorize them by date of manufacture as well as by subject.
 There are general headings.
 In the news category, King George waving to crowds is popular as well as Hitler giving a speech.